-This morphism is closely related with the parametrization map presented above, and will allows us to understand the convergence of a net in $E(\Xi ^\Gamma , \Gamma)$ by how the corresponding net, through this morphism, converge in $\mathbb{R}^n$.
+This morphism is closely related with the parametrization map presented above, and will allow us to understand the convergence of a net in $E(\Xi ^\Gamma , \Gamma)$ by studying how the corresponding net, via this morphism, converges in $\mathbb{R}^n$.

-Our wish know is to find a certain semigroup $S$, together with a certain semigroup morphism from $E(\Xi ^\Gamma , \Gamma)$ into $S$, such that the Ellis semigroup $E(\Xi ^\Gamma , \Gamma)$ embeds in the direct product $S\times \mathbb{R}^n$.
-In order to simplify the problem we let the \textit{almost canonical property} enter the game.
-This property consist of a condition on the region $W$ used to obtain $\Lambda _0$ as model set, that is, $W$ must be a polytope of $\mathbb{R}^n$ satisfying a particular condition (see section $4$).
-With the assumption of almost canonicity for the region $W$ together with the almost automorphic property observed on the dynamical system $(\mathbb{X}_{\Lambda _0}, \mathbb{R}^d)$, we are able to identify the correct semigroup $S$ as the \textit{face semigroup} associated with the polytope $W$ in $\mathbb{R}^n$ (see sections $5$ and $6$ for presentation and results).
+Our wish is to find a certain semigroup $S$, together with a certain semigroup morphism from $E(\Xi ^\Gamma , \Gamma)$ into $S$, such that the Ellis semigroup $E(\Xi ^\Gamma , \Gamma)$ embeds in the direct product $S\times \mathbb{R}^n$.
+To simplify the problem we let the \textit{almost canonical property} enter the game.
+This property consists of a condition on the region $W$ used to obtain $\Lambda _0$ as model set, that is, $W$ must be a polytope of $\mathbb{R}^n$ satisfying a particular condition (see Section $4$).
+Under the assumption that the region $W$ is almost canonical, together with the almost automorphic property observed on the dynamical system $(\mathbb{X}_{\Lambda _0}, \mathbb{R}^d)$, we are able to identify the correct semigroup $S$ as the \textit{face semigroup} associated with the polytope $W$ in $\mathbb{R}^n$ (see Sections $5$ and $6$ for our presentation and results).